exercism/bash/docs/TESTS.md

 ## Legacy `bats`

 `bats-core` was forked from [the original `bats` implementation][sstephenson-bats].
-The sstephenson/bats was quite buggy and had been abandoned.
+The `sstephenson/bats` project was quite buggy and had been abandoned.
 Ownership was handed over in 2017: [sstephenson/bats#150 (comment)][bats-fork].

-If you have the original sstephenson/bats installed (check with `bats -v` reporting a version number less than 1.0), then you should switch to bats-core: otherwise you may find yourself [experiencing unexplained test failures][legacy-failures].
+If you have the original sstephenson/bats installed (check with `bats -v` reporting a version number less than 1.0), then you should switch to bats-core; otherwise you may find yourself [experiencing unexplained test failures][legacy-failures].

 [exercism-cli]: https://exercism.org/docs/using/solving-exercises/working-locally